Match of the Day Top 10: Greatest set piece takers

 Gary Lineker, Alan Shearer and Micah Richards are back with the latest Match of the Day: Top 10 podcast, and this week the debate centres around the greatest set-piece takers in the Premier League.

-Former Manchester United midfielder and England captain David Beckham is one of the players who makes the list of dead-ball specialists.
+Liverpool right-back Trent Alexander-Arnold is one of the players who makes the list of dead-ball specialists - but Alana and Micah disagree on where he should rank.

-Micah Richards (1st): "He changed the way set-pieces were seen.
-Set-pieces almost became like a penalty - that's how good he was.
-As a dead-ball specialist, you just knew where it was going to go.
-Pin-point."
+Alan Shearer: (8th) "I was commentating on Liverpool's game against Barcelona in the Champions League at Anfield, and you could see him three seconds ahead of everyone else [for the quick corner which led to Divock Origi's goal].
+If we're still sitting here 10 years' time, I am certain Trent will be number one.
+I have no doubt about it."

-Alan Shearer (1st): "More free-kicks than anyone else; his delivery was superb."
+Micah Richards (2nd): He's got 40-odd assists already.
+It doesn't matter that he is young, he's better than most."

 Listen to the full podcast on BBC Sounds right now, and you'll be able to watch the best bits on BBC iPlayer from Friday morning